darshanchaithram/amazon-pricetracker/README.md

 - Buying products at the cheapest price is what most of us try for.
 - E-commerce websites like amazon and ebay change their product prices millions of times in a day.
 It is humanely impossible to look back in every minute.
 - This python script does the same.
 It informs you through a mail, the moment when product price gets under your budget

+### The script is currently only intended for amazon.in and amazon.in